UoBBadders/UoBBadders.github.io/EDITME/membership.md

 All memberships require students to hold at least a [Get Active SEH membership for the University Sports Centre](http://www.bristol.ac.uk/sport/memberships/student/).

-Check out the membership tariffs below:
+Check out the membership tariffs below: Which have now been updated to include half year memberships for those who are not currently a part of the club but would like to join for the remainder of the academic year.

 Squad | Inclusions | Price
 --- | --- | ---